Diabetes Cyber Kitchen Takes To The Backyard…And the Road

 Summer is also about traveling and vacations.
 When traveling with diabetes it’s good to make a “to-do” list that may insure a stress-free, fun-filled, healthy trip.
 Some diabetic friends who are frequent travelers offered great tips and hints that I pass on to you so that this summer …… traveling will really be a vacation.

 - Laura Laria learned to carry small boxes of raisins and packets of peanut butter or cheese crackers to ward off low blood sugars, and growling hunger, during airplane delays she experienced on one too many occasions.
 These snacks are n especially helpful when airport food stands are not yet open, or, have closed shop for the night.

-- Steve Donahue reminds us about time change adjustments for insulin regimens and pump clocks.
-You may arrive across country or overseas and wonder why your blood sugars are acting up.
+- Steve Donahue reminds us about time change adjustments for insulin regimens and pumps clocks.
+You may arrive across the country or overseas and wonder why your blood sugars are acting up.
 Remember to make time adjustments.